 Petzl Actik Core HeadlampWhat we like: Rechargeable but also AAA-compatible; bright and lightweight.

 Is it just us, or does dealing with AAA batteries feel like it should be a thing of the past?
 Thankfully, many headlamp manufacturers are moving forward with USB-rechargeable models.
 Petzl, long known for their headlamp innovations, makes our favorite design in the Actik Core.
 With 600 lumens (at max output), a long battery life, and consistent brightness throughout its burn time (some headlamps tend to peter out), the Actik Core is a top performer.
 And our favorite feature is the Petzlā€™s versatility with both the rechargeable Core battery pack and AAA batteries, which is a great backup option for long stints in the field (you can also charge the Core with a solar panel or portable power bank).
-Mix in a scant 3.1-ounce weight and an easy-to-use interface, and the Actik Core stands out as a highly competitive and versatile option.
+Mix in a scant 3.1-ounce weight and an easy-to-use interface, and the Actik Core stands out as a highly competitive and versatile option for a wide range of outdoor uses.

-Thule Motion XT (best rooftop cargo box)_0What we like: The best all-around combination of quality, features, and ease of use.
+Thule Motion 3 L rooftop cargo boxWhat we like: The best all-around combination of quality, features, and ease of use.

 What we donā€™t: Relatively pricey and not available in smaller sizes.

-In the rooftop cargo box category, thereā€™s no shortage of options that vary greatly in terms of price, size, and quality of construction.
-Our top pick, the Thule Motion XT, combines high-end features and finishes, comes in four sizes that accommodate skis of varying lengths, and slides into a nice price point for the level of quality at $900.
+In the rooftop cargo box category, thereā€™s no shortage of options that vary greatly in terms of price, size, and quality of construction.Ā Our top pick, the Thule Motion 3, combines high-end features and finishes, comes in five sizes that accommodate skis of varying lengths, and slides into a nice price point for the level of quality at $950.
 Among the roof boxes weā€™ve tested, itā€™s the easiest to install and operate (it should work on most vehicles and crossbar sets), and we especially love the latch and lock, which operate as two separate mechanisms (great for longevity) and offer a high degree of security.
-The cherry on top is the Thuleā€™s superior wind resistance: The nose design is sleek and includes an extra-solid base with generous overlap that resists gaping.
-Added up, the Motion XT is a strong all-around performer, whether youā€™re a long-term roadtripper or a weekend warrior.Ā
+The cherry on top is the Thuleā€™s superior wind resistance: The latest Motion 3, which replaces the XT, features a redesigned, wing-shaped profile and forward-leaning nose to help reduce drag and improve fuel efficiency.
+Added up, the Motion is a strong all-around performer whether youā€™re a long-term roadtripper or a weekend warrior.Ā

 Duffel Bag: Patagonia Black Hole 55 ($169)